Plessey Semiconductor

 Plessey developed unique monolithic micro-LED process technology that can be used to produce Micro-LED displays without a transfer process.

 Over the years, the company demonstrated several prototypes and has also launched two product lines (for segmented microdisplays and full dot-matrix ones).
-In 2020, however, Plessey announced a partnership with Facebook under which Plessey will dedicated all of its manufacturing operations to support Facebook with its own product development.
-While not exactly an acquisition, this is pretty close.
+In 2020, Plessey announced a partnership with Facebook under which Plessey will dedicated all of its manufacturing operations to support Facebook with its own product development.
+While not exactly an acquisition of Plessey's entire microLED operations, this was pretty close.

 Tamerton Road